See-Bee9/finalstudyguide/notes.md

 * Flow Charts
   * Used in the define stage of a product
 * Run charts
-  * Depict trends over time and hepl in the define stage
+  * Depict trends over time and help in the define stage
 * Pareto charts
 	* These charts help to break down a problem into the relative contributions of its components, based on the idea that 80% of problems are caused by 20% of causes
 * Checksheets